Learning cross-layer dependence structure in multilayer networks: Introduction

-Our main contributions in this work include: \ben \item Introducing a novel framework for modeling cross-layer dependence in multilayer networks that synchronizes with current network models in the literature. \item Deriving non-asymptotic theoretical guarantees in scenarios where the number of parameters tends to infinity, which establishes bounds on the: \ben \item Statistical error of both maximum likelihood and pseudolikelihood estimators. \item Error of the multivariate normal approximation of estimators. \een \item Elaborate a model selection algorithm which controls the false discovery rate. \een

 The rest of the paper is organized as follows.
 Section \ref{sec2} introduces our modeling framework and includes illustrative examples.
-Our main consistency results are contained in Section \ref{sec3}, and our multivariate normal approximation theory is presented in Section \ref{sec:normal}.
-We provide simulation results in Section \ref{sec:sim} together with different testing procedures for model selection which control the false discovery rate.
-An application of our developed framework and methodology is given in Section \ref{sec:app}, with a discussion presented in Section \ref{sec:disc}.
+The consistency and the minimax optimal results are contained in Section \ref{sec3}.
+The multivariate normal approximation theory is presented in Section \ref{sec:normal}.
+The results of simulation studies are provided in Section \ref{sec:sim}, together with different testing procedures for model selection which control the false discovery rate.
+An application of our developed framework and methodology is given in Section \ref{sec:app}, concluding with a discussion presented in Section \ref{sec:disc}.
 The code and data to reproduce the simulations and analyses can be found in our package online.\footnote{ \url{https://github.com/jiaheng-li/mlyrnetwork}}